HabitatFramework/UserGuide/interface/interface.rst

 	Sources Tab

 * ‘Name’ contains a list of data sources.
 For details on adding new sources, see section 3.1.
-* ‘Vague Date’ allows you to enter the date of the dataset.
+* ‘Vague Date’ allows users to enter the date of the dataset.
 This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or ‘Unknown’.
 For details on defining vague dates, see section 2.8.1.3.
 * ‘Habitat Class’ defines the habitat classification used for this data source.
 If no habitat classification is used, select ‘Not Applicable’.
 * ‘Habitat Type’ defines the type of habitat.
 This list is filtered based upon the habitat class.
 * ‘Boundary Imp.’ sets the importance of the source data in determining the habitat boundary.